 Creamy Orange Glaze

-- 1/4 cup unsweetened canned coconut milk, full fat (we are only using the solids from the can)
+- 1/4 cup unsweetened canned coconut milk or cream, full fat (only the coconut solids)

 - 1 tablespoon honey

-- 1-2 teaspoons orange zest (more or less to taste)
+- 1 to 2 teaspoons orange zest (more or less to taste)

-- 1-2 teaspoons orange juice (more or less to taste)
+- 1 to 2 teaspoons orange juice (more or less to taste)

 - Preheat the oven to 400F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

-- In a medium mixing bowl, sift together the flour, baking powder, baking soda, and salt.
-Note – I recommend sifting to keep the flour smooth and evenly incorporate the baking powder and baking soda.
+- In a medium mixing bowl, whisk together the flour, baking powder, baking soda, and salt.

 - Grate the cold butter and almond paste (if using).
 Add to the dry ingredients and gently mix with your fingers to incorporate.
 If the almond paste clumped while adding it, break it back up into small pieces with your fingers.
 Note – I put my butter and almond paste in the freezer 15 minutes, before I start making the recipe – so they are nice and cold.